shadcn/Tray/README.txt

-/* $Id: README.txt,v 1.1 2010/07/12 19:25:01 arshadchummun Exp $ */

 -- SUMMARY --

 This module provides a tray for your Drupal website.
-Once installed, a new region is automatically added to your Drupal site.
+Once installed, a new region is automatically added to your site.
 You can drag and drop blocks in this new region to place them in the tray.
 The tray can act like an application bar.

 Blocks placed in the tray have two display types